slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*

+Your success means nothing in life.
+It’s forgotten in one generation, two at best.
+But your emotional health lives for hundreds of generations after in the lives of everyone you touch and their descendants.

 <!--
 > *'Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.' -- Lao Tzu*
 > *'#332.
 Nothing is more highly to be prized than the value of each day.' -- Goethe*